oppia/oppia-web-developer-docs/Launching-new-features.md

 }
 ```

-4. To make the feature flag available in the front-end, you need to add it into the name enum in `core/templates/domain/feature-flag/feature-status-summary.model.ts` as well:
+4. To make the feature flag available in the front-end, you need to add it into the FeatureNames enum in `core/templates/domain/feature-flag/feature-status-summary.model.ts` as well:

 ```typescript
 export enum FeatureNames {